 This 1936 map, which was published in German schoolbooks, shows the territorial losses in red and those parts of Germany that were demilitarized under the Versailles Treaty in stripes.
 What the map calls a “diktat” also established freedom of navigation on Germany’s major waterways, which are highlighted in green: the Danube, Elbe, Oder and Rhine Rivers.

 Despite Germany’s defeat in the war and the dismemberment of its empire, the Western world continued to watch it warily.

 This 1920 map warns that Germany is outselling Britain in everything from machine parts to children’s toys and that it is peacefully penetrating non-German parts of the world “with elements of [its] spiritual and material culture.”
-The Germany of tomorrow “will remain a menace,” the mapmakers said, “because vanquished Germany will renounce neither her ambitions nor her methods.”
+The Germany of tomorrow “will remain a menace,” according to the mapmakers, “because vanquished Germany will renounce neither her ambitions nor her methods.”

-The map alleges that Germany is eying control of Eastern Europe and almost the entirety of Africa and South America, yet when it comes to areas with German population it oddly leaves out the United States, which even at the time had a large German minority.
+The map alleges that Germany is eying control of Eastern Europe and almost the entirety of Africa and South America, yet when it comes to areas with German population it oddly leaves out the United States, which had the largest German minority outside Europe.